bomonike/bomonike.github.io/openmct.md

 Open MCT is a front-end web server display accessed by desktop and mobile devices over the public internet.
 The server currently runs NodeJs using Vue.js GUI components.

-NOTE: As of 24-10-13, the <a target="_blank" href="https://github.com/scottbell/openmct-quickstart?tab=readme-ov-file#diagram">diagram on the openmct-quickstart repo on GitHub</a> for a previous version using Apache, NGINX, and Express.js now deprecated.
+OBSOLETED WARNING: Open MCT now runs on Node.js as of 24-10-13.
+So ignore <a target="_blank" href="https://github.com/scottbell/openmct-quickstart?tab=readme-ov-file#diagram">diagram on the openmct-quickstart repo on GitHub</a> for a previous version using Apache, NGINX, and Express.js now deprecated.

 <img alt="openmct-docker.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1728871417/openmct-docker_fg5q1c.png">